hungvu193/react-native-rasa/README.md

+# Need maintainer

+Due to busy work, all the PRs are welcome!

 # react-native-rasa

 A simple react native project integrated with Rasa Open Source with using REST Channel.
 Please see more at [Rasa Rest API](https://rasa.com/docs/rasa/connectors/your-own-website/#rest-channels).